 - Register indirect

 It has four input/output ports to interact with external devices.
 As shown in figure below, it has 40 pins but 32 pins are assigned to I/O 4 port.
 Port P0, P1, P2 and P3.
 Each port has 8 bits.
 Each bit can be used either as an input or output pin.
 Resetting these pins make them input ports.
 In other words they can be used as an input.
 But all ports can be configured either as an input or output.

-8052 have following basic compoents inside it.
+8051 microcontroller have following basic components inside it or it provides following features.
 Although we can connect additional components externally.

 - It have foure 8 bit input/output ports

 - 210 bit address bus